 As you are most likely aware, starting up a new company in the United Kingdom will require you to inform HMRC if it will be liable to Corporation Tax, to pay any tax that may be due and to file all returns well within a specified time frame.
 It should be noted that these obligations are different than the steps that a limited company needs to take with Companies House.
+One of the thing that you will need before starting this process below is a new for your company.
+It is worth while doing a company name search to ensure you are trying to setup your company with a name that is not already used.
 So, let us take a quick look on how this registration takes place as well as address some of the features that are prominently encountered during the registration process.

 First Things First: New Companies and Corporation Tax